-From the stunning sunsets at Keawakapu Beach to the wild black sands of Paʻiloa Beach, Maui's sandy shores have drawn admirers for centuries.
-With warm weather year-round and miles of soft sand, the island is a sunbather’s dream, but active travelers won’t be disappointed.
-Snorkeling, kayaking, stand-up paddleboarding and surfing are top activities across the Valley Isle.
+From the stunning sunsets at Keawakapu Beach to the wild black sands of Paʻiloa Beach, Maui’s sandy shores have a well-earned reputation for good reason.
+With year-round warm weather and miles of soft sand, the island is a sunbather’s dream, but active travelers won’t be disappointed.
+Snorkeling, kayaking, stand-up paddleboarding and surfing are the Valley Isle’s top activities.

 It's not just about sand and surf – many beaches in West Maui and South Maui are hotspots for wildlife watching.
-Green sea turtles are regularly seen just off-shore year-round, and in winter, migrating humpback whales are visible from beaches up and down the coast (you can paddle out from shore in a kayak for a closer look, but don't touch or interfere).
+Green sea turtles are swimming just off-shore year-round, and in winter, migrating humpback whales are putting on a show from beaches up and down the coast (you can paddle out from shore in a kayak for a closer look, but don't touch or interfere).

 Best for sunsets

 Sunsets feel like a party in South Maui, with small crowds gathering every afternoon to watch the sun drop behind the ocean (you might even hear applause).
 Sunsets are particularly spectacular at Keawakapu Beach in Kihei.
 Daytime beachgoers hang around for the natural light show while locals drop in from nearby condos.
-Arrive early to stake out a place at 5 Palms bar, which has a happy hour almost as popular as Mother Nature’s performance.
+Grab a bite at the Happy Belly food truck, known for its flavorful drunken noodles and chicken katsu, a delicious way to fuel up for your beach day.

-By day, the beach is good for getting active.
-The Kihei Coastal Trail kicks off at the north end of the beach, where morning yoga sessions on the soft sand are a popular way to start the day.
+By day, there are plenty of things to do in Keawakapu: the Kihei Coastal Trail kicks off at the north end of the beach, where morning yoga sessions on the soft sand are a popular way to start the day.
 For snorkeling, try the rocky outcrops at the north and south ends of the beach.
 Keawakapu is also pleasant for an end-of-day swim.
+Parking is available at multiple access points along South Kihei Road, with lots at the north, middle and south ends of the beach.

 Best for families